learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     return tp/float(tp+fp)
 ```

-## 4. Write a function to calculate the recall.
+## 4. Write a function to calculate the recall

 ```python